Pongal 2025

 • Day 4 or Kaanum Pongal: The last day of the festival is meant for relaxation and entertainment.
 People spend quality time mingling with their near and dear ones.
 This day is also deemed auspicious for fixing marriages as it assures a successful marriage alliance

-Regional names of Pongal
+Regional Names of Pongal

 Being an agrarian economy, the festival of Pongal is celebrated in different parts of India under different names.
 The harvest festival is celebrated in different regions under the following names: